(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Your smartest move?
-Listen to everyone and consider both sides – then do what's best for you.
+Listen to everyone and consider both sides – then sell or rent the house based on what's best for you.

 Reasons to Make the House an Investment Property